Multiplicities of Jumping Numbers: Introduction

-This generalizes the work in dimension two of Alberich-Carrami\~{n}ana, \`Alvarez Montaner, Dachs-Cadefau and Gonz\'{a}lez-Alonso.
-They proved the dimension two case in \cite{MR3558221} by computing the multiplicities explicitly in terms of the intersection matrix of a log resolution.
-We use numerical intersection theory of divisors as developed by Kleiman in \cite{MR206009}.
+Theorem~\ref{thm3.1} generalizes the work of Alberich-Carrami\~{n}ana, \`Alvarez Montaner, Dachs-Cadefau and Gonz\'{a}lez-Alonso when $X$ is a surface \cite{MR3558221}.
+They compute the multiplicities explicitly in terms of the intersection matrix of the exceptional divisors in a log resolution.
+In higher dimension, we instead use the numerical intersection theory of divisors as developed by Kleiman in \cite{MR206009}.

-The coefficient of $n^{d-1}$ in the above polynomial turns out to have interesting features.
-For example, it predicts the relevance of Rees valuations for the computation of jumping numbers.
-For this reason, we call this coefficient the \emph{Rees Coefficient} of $c$ and prove \begin{Theorem}[\textbf{\ref{contrithm}}] The Rees Coefficient of a jumping number $c$ is positive if and only if $c+d-1$ is a jumping number contributed by a Rees valuation of $\fa$, in the sense of \cite{MR2389246} ($d$ is the dimension of $X$). \end{Theorem}

-We note that the Rees coefficient is not necessarily the ``leading coefficient" of the polynomial $m(c+n)$ because it can be zero; see Example \ref{example}.
-This theorem has some interesting consequences, for example producing easy examples of jumping numbers of any $\fm$-primary ideal contributed by its Rees valuations (Corollary \ref{maincor}).
-Another interesting feature is that the Rees Coefficients of jumping numbers modulo $\ZZ$ sum to the Hilbert-Samuel multiplicity of the ideal $\fa$; see Theorem \ref{HSmult}.
+The polynomial of Theorem~\ref{thm3.1} encodes interesting information about the divisors relevant for computing jumping numbers as developed in \cite{MR2389246}.
+For example, its degree tells us precisely whether (possibly some translate of) the jumping number is contributed by a Rees valuation: